SpaceKrakens/SKON/README.md

     Color: int,
 },

-// Defines that an array called Colors needs to exits with greater than zero elements
+// Defines that an array called Colors needs to exits
 // and that the all the elements most conform to the Color definition.
-Colors: [ #Color ] (greater [0]),
+Colors: [ #Color ],
 ```

 A quick SKON file that is valid for this SKEMA could look like this: